JesperKarlsson500/MS2-Lilypad-Game/README.md

 * on/off button for the ambiant music.
 * Score counter if the middle of the lilyflower that increments after each succesful turn.
 * after reaching 15 turns you win the game and "WIN!" will show up to replace the numbers
-* All lilypads will flash their colors if you win the game (currently not working)
+* All lily pads will flash their colors if you win the game (currently not working)
 * A frog that introduces you to the game and keeps it's eyes on the mouse.